samthebest/dump/work-flow-2.md

 ## Board

-The board should have the following columns:
+The board should have the following columns/sections:

  - **Backlog / Icebox**: A long list of placeholders for work that needs to be done, not necessarily analysed, nor fleshed out
  - **TODO**: A list of tickets that the team has decided need to be done.
 Hopefully some details should be fleshed out on the ticket sufficient for development to start.